NeserCode/Leetcode-Api/README.md

 [中文文档](README.zh.md)

 HttpRequest api for leetcode(zh-cn).
-Note that due to a domain name change in Leetcode Chinese, the API has been temporarily redirected (304) and changed to the officially prohibited get method (GET).
-The API is temporarily deprecated and will be updated later.
+Note that due to a domain name change in Leetcode Chinese, the [Submission ID API](#Submission-ID) has been temporarily redirected (304) and changed to the officially prohibited get method (GET).
+The [Submission ID API](#Submission-ID) is temporarily deprecated and will be updated later.

 ## Directory